Gluten free coffee and walnut cake

 Delighted to share this lovely simple recipe, for a rather delicious gluten free coffee and walnut cake with you.
 A good old classic, that’s a favourite treat for many.

-The original recipe I used for this coffee and walnut cake came from Nigella Lawson’s website and it works splendidly as a gluten free version.
+The original recipe I used for this coffee and walnut cake came from Nigella Lawson’s website and it works splendidly when made gluten free.

-This soft aromatic sponge is peppered throughout with flecks of finely ground walnuts and is sandwiched together with delicious coffee buttercream.
-And of course, no coffee and walnut cake would be complete without a satisfying circle of walnut halves to top things off.
+This soft aromatic sponge cake, is generously peppered with finely ground walnuts and sandwiched together with delicious coffee buttercream.
+And of course, no coffee and walnut cake would be complete without a satisfying circle of walnut halves to finish it off!

 For this cake, I divided a shot of Ristretto (we have the luxury of a Nespresso coffee machine) between the sponge and the buttercream, which resulted in a subtle coffee flavour.
 However, Nigella’s original recipe suggests instant espresso powder.
 So I’ve included this (along with instant coffee granules as an option too) as this would give you a more powerful coffee flavour.